-This project is the follow-up of the IAP feasibility study Cerberus: Forest Falcon, which takes into account the lessons learned and to scale up capabilities for large deployments.
-This project will cover seven crowdsourcing initiatives, each one addressing different challenges but using the same Cerberus platform.
+This project is the follow-up of the IAP feasibility study Cerberus: Forest Falcon, taking into account the lessons learned and to scale up capabilities for large deployments.
+This project covers seven crowdsourcing initiatives, each one addressing different challenges but using the same Cerberus platform.

 The seven crowdsourcing initiatives address areas such as thedetection and prevention of illegal logging and fishing, sustainable agriculture, understanding communities in the context of water and natural disaster resilience while educating and involving the global public using space resources and social gaming mechanics.

 Valorise satellite imagery with crowd generated maps and knowledge